randomir/envie/README.rst

     $ envie mouse

-in which case the keywords listed (``mouse`` above) will fuzzy-filter all virtual envs in vicinity and activate the best match - if unique.
-If multiple matches are found, you're prompted to select the exact environment you wish to activate.
+in which case the keywords listed (``mouse`` above) will fuzzy-filter all virtual envs in vicinity and activate the best match, if unique.
+If multiple (equally good) matches are found, you're prompted to select the exact environment you wish to activate.

 Usage Summary